danieledurante/nEM/Application to Cheating Data/Cheating-Data.md

 #### 3. Classical 3-step algorithm (three-step maximization)

 Here we consider the classical three-step strategy to estimate latent class models with covariates (e.g. [Clogg 1995](https://www.iser.essex.ac.uk/research/publications/494549)).
-As discussed in Section 1.2 of our paper, this algorithm consists of the following three steps.
+As discussed in Section 1.2 of our paper, this algorithm consists of three steps.

 1. Estimate a latent class model without covariates `f_cheating_unconditional <- cbind(LIEEXAM, LIEPAPER, FRAUD, COPYEXAM) ~ 1`.
 This requires the function `unconditional_em()` (in `LCA-Covariates-Algorithms.R`).
 2. Using the estimates in 1, predict the latent classes *s*<sub>*i*</sub>, *i* = 1, ..., *n*, by assigning each unit *i* to the class *r* with the highest predicted probability.